tigarmo/rockcraft/docs/explanation.rst

    :align: center
    :alt: A slice of Ubuntu

-This image depicts a simple case, where both packages *A* and *B* are deconstructed into multiple slices.
+This image depicts a basic case, here's a bunch of text to increase the line, where both packages *A* and *B* are deconstructed into multiple slices.
 At a package level, *B* depends on *A*, but in reality, there might be files in *A* that *B* doesn't actually need (eg. *A_slice3* isn't needed for *B* to function properly).
 With this slice definition in place, Chisel is able to extract a highly-customized and specialized Slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract small and relevant parts we need to run our applications.
 It is ideal to support the creation of smaller but equally functional container images.

    *“The sculpture is already complete within the marble block, before I start my work.
 It is already there, I just have to chisel away the superfluous material.”*
       \- Michelangelo